mateusz-plaska/Gym-management-system/README.md

 # Gym management system

-This is a console appliaction of gym management system.
+This is an console appliaction of gym management system.

 ## Install and open